 The Board will act on the Corporate Governance Committee's recommendation no later than at its first regularly scheduled meeting following certification of the shareholder vote but in any case no later than 120 days following the certification of the shareholder vote.
 In considering the Corporate Governance Committee's recommendation, the Board will review the factors considered by the Corporate Governance Committee and such additional information and factors the Board believes to be relevant.
 We will promptly publicly disclose the Board's decision and process in a periodic or current report filed with the SEC.
-Any Director who tenders his or her resignation under this process will not participate in the Corporate Governance Committee recommendation or Board consideration regarding whether or not to accept the tendered resignation.
-However, such Director shall remain active and engaged in all other Committee and Board activities, deliberations and decisions during this process.
+Any Director who tenders his or her resignation under this process will not participate in the Corporate Governance Committee and Board activities, deliberations and decisions during this process.